ovh/ai-training-examples/jobs/flask/hello-world/README.md

-# Deploy a web service for YOLOv5 using Flask
+# Deploy a simple app with Flask

 The purpose of this tutorial is to show how to deploy a web service for YOLOv5 using your own weights generated after training a YOLOv5 model on your dataset.